openframeworks/ofBook/18_version_control_with_git/chapter.md

 It's impossible to change any part of the commit without the hash changing.
 Thus, a commit hash uniquely defines a commit and the whole history preceding it.

+**[BD: Sometimes when explaining commits I equate them to checkpoints in videogames.
+Don't know if that is appropriate here but that has been helpful in my experience.
+It does a nice job of illustrating that commits shouldn't occur every time you change something, just when a notable or "saveable" change is made...
+Just my two cents.]**

 As your work proceeds, you will be adding commits, describing the things you change.
 These commits will form a chain of commits, making up the project history.
 A chain of such commits is called a **branch**, and the default branch is called `master`.
-Branches are also created when you decide to diverge from a line of development, and try something different (for example a new feature, or a bug fix) while preserving the state of the project.
+Branches can also be created when you decide to diverge from a line of development, and try something different (for example a new feature, or a bug fix) while preserving the state of the project.
 This new chain of commits, which *branches off* at a certain commit of the original branch, now forms its own branch.

 Branches can be **merged** into another branch.